Pierre Bonnard: Personal life

-Early career – the Nabis
+Early career (1888-1899)

+The Nabis

 Although Bonnard had received his license to practice law in 1888, he failed in the examination for entering the official registry of lawyers.
 After the summer holidays, he joined with his friends from the Academy Julian to form Les Nabis, an informal group of artists with different styles and philosophies but common artistic ambitions.
 Bonnard was then entirely unaware of the Impressionist painters, or of Gauguin and other new painters.
 His friend Paul Sérusier showed him a painting on a wooden cigar box he made after visiting Paul Gauguin at Pont-Aven, using patches of pure color in the style of Gauguin.
 In 1890, Maurice Denis, at age twenty, formalized the doctrine in which a painting was considered "a surface plane covered with colors assembled in a certain order".

 Some of the Nabis had highly religious, philosophical or mystical approaches to their paintings, but Bonnard remained more cheerful and unaffiliated.
 The painter-writer Aurelien Lugné-Poe, who shared a studio at 28 rue Pigalle with Bonnard and Vuillard, later wrote: "Pierre Bonnard was the humorist among us; his nonchalant gaiety, and humor expressed in his productions, of which the decorative spirit always preserved a sort of satire, from which he later departed."

 In 1891, Bonnard met Toulouse-Lautrec and, in December 1891, showed his work at the annual exhibition of the Société des Artistes Indépendants.
 In the same year, Bonnard also began an association with La Revue Blanche, for which he and Édouard Vuillard designed a frontispiece.
 In March 1891, his work was displayed with the work of the other Nabis at the gallery Le Barc de Boutteville.

+Japanism

 The style of Japanese graphic arts became an important influence on Bonnard.
 In 1893, a major exposition of works of Utamaro and Hiroshige was held at the Durand-Ruel Gallery, and the Japanese influence, particularly the use of multiple points of view, and the use of bold geometric patterns in clothing, such as checkered blouses, began to appear in his work.
 Because of his passion for Japanese art, his nickname among the Nabis became Le Nabi le trés japonard.